 Job description:

 The Research Facilitator role supports TMF’s involvement in biomedical research, focusing on the Infectious Disease Carriage Study.
 This position will facilitate and deliver the project to the community using a kaupapa Māori approach, working closely with scientists and partner organisations.
+Key responsibilities of this role will include establishing relationships with whānau & collecting research samples such as throat & nasal swabs.
+The individual will be involved in the processing & analysis of these samples for the purpose of the study.
 Responsibilities include planning and hosting hui such as information evenings, marae-based workshops, and online webinars, as well as creating accessible educational resources for whānau.
 The role also involves attending events that connect the community with biomedical science, including conferences, training with research partners, and organising student visits to universities and labs.

 This job is the perfect opportunity for an individual who is interested in working at the intersect between Kaupapa Māori Health research, public health, biomedical sciences.
 This job will give the employee opportunities to experience research firsthand both on the ground in the community as well as at high level research institutions.